joseph-flinn/site/data/posts/0003-scalable-dev-cd.md

 ---
 In the last article, we did a deep dive on CI to prep us for the conversation about CD and how it can be implemented.
-As [MinimumCD](https://minimumcd.org/minimumcd/) shows, CI is required for effective CD to realize all of the benefits.
+As [MinimumCD](https://minimumcd.org/minimumcd/) shows, CI is required to realize all of the benefits of effective CD.
 If you haven't already, give [_Scalable Development Processes - CI_](https://joseph.flinnlab.com/scalable-dev-ci) a read.